 Once a month, a Mobile Pantry will visit campus.
 The new Mobile Food Pantry will bring fresh protein, dairy, produce, and grains directly to campus to assist all members of the campus community.
 An estimated 4,000–5,000 pounds of food will be available at the Mobile Food Pantry!

-The first Mobile Food Pantry will visit Purchase College on Wednesday, March 4, April 1 and May 6 from 1:00–2:00 pm in the Fort Awesome Parking Lot, next to Starbucks.
+The first Mobile Food Pantry will visit Purchase College on Wednesday, March 4, April 1 from 1:00–2:00 pm in the Fort Awesome Parking Lot, next to Starbucks.
 We ask that participants bring reusable grocery bags.

 The food pantry is supported through donations from, and the kindness of, the campus community and other partners.